berserker95/Giovanni_Albano/README.md

   :four_leaf_clover: I'm trying to make the world a better place. </br>

 # **About me :bear:**
-I use both the logical and creative part of the brain.
-I like work as a front-end developer within a team.
-I stand for quality, innovation and building useful products with a focus on the human using the product.
-I am a proactive, confident and communicatively strong person always looking ahead in the future.
+I use both the logical and creative parts of my brain.
+I enjoy working as a front-end developer within a team.
+I stand for quality, innovation, and building useful products with a focus on the human using the product.
+I am proactive, confident, and communicatively strong, always looking ahead to the future.

 :computer: Front-end developer </br>